dhabersack/islovely.co/_firetips/2020-09-14-accessing-array-entries-faster-with-lookup-objects.md

 ---
 title: "Accessing array entries faster with lookup objects"
-tags: ['JavaScript', 'arrays', 'objects', 'lookup objects', 'performance']
+tags: ["JavaScript", "performance"]
 ---
-If you identify objects in an array by a unique attribute, turn the array into a lookup object.
-The unique attribute becomes a key, giving you access to the object without having to search for it in the array first.
+If you identify objects in an array by a unique property, turn the array into a lookup object.
+The unique property becomes a key, giving you access to the objects without having to search for them in the array first.

 ```js
 // this array holds objects that all have name- and type-properties